 The C&O also bought 16 Baldwin F-1 2-10-2 Santa Fe-type engines from the Lehigh Valley Railroad, delivered to the Hocking Valley in 1920.
-Some of these lasted until 1952.
+Some of these lasted until the end of steam on the C&O in 1952.
 To accommodate these engines' 99.5-ft. wheelbase, five bays at the Logan roundhouse were extended from 71 to 110 feet.
 Like the H-type articulateds, the F-1s' modest axle loadings were also suitable for the Athens Subdivision's 100-lb. rail and loading gauge.
 With 100 ft. fire grates and 74,457 lb/ft of tractive effort, they were muscular enough for the grade north from Columbus, and could deliver good speeds over level ground.